Kidney stones in men

 What are kidney stones?

 Kidney stones.
 They’re small, but they’re mighty.
-Did you know that more than half a million people head to the emergency room for kidney stones each year?1 It might be one of the few things painful enough to bring a grown man to his knees.
-You may be wondering how something so little can be so painful.
+Did you know that more than half a million people head to the emergency room for kidney stones each year?1 You may be wondering how something so little can be so painful.
 Most kidney stones range in size from a grain of sand to a chickpea.
 But some can grow to be the size of a golf ball.
-(What!?)
 Obviously, only smaller stones can potentially pass through your urinary tract on their own — but not without quite a bit of pain.2

 A kidney stone is a hard mass made up of minerals, salts and chemicals that form inside your kidneys.
 Specifically, these substances are calcium, oxalate, uric acid, phosphate, cystine and xanthine.
 They’re all waste products that typically leave your body through urine.
 But if there’s not enough urine to help carry these waste products out of your body, they can concentrate and crystalize into a tiny little stone.3, 2

 Depending on what it’s made of, stones are classified into groups.
 This helps doctors determine why you got it in the first place and how you might be able to prevent future stones.
-So, if you pass a stone at home, save that little thing for a doctor’s analysis.
+So, if you pass a stone at home, save it for a doctor’s analysis.
 The different types of kidney stones are:3, 1

 - Calcium stone: This is the most common type of kidney stone.
 Calcium stones usually show up as calcium oxalate and they form when calcium and oxalate combine in your urine.
 Calcium oxalate stones are mainly linked to high levels of oxalate, low amounts of calcium and poor fluid intake.
 A second variation of calcium stones show up as calcium phosphate.
 These stones are often caused by metabolic conditions (like diabetes) or certain medicines.